odoo/documentation/accounting/bank/misc/batch.rst

 .. image:: media/batch06.png
    :align: center

-If you select a batch deposit, Odoo will automatically fills all the checks contained in this deposit for the matching.
+If you select a batch deposit, Twenty20 will automatically fills all the checks contained in this deposit for the matching.
 (2 checks were in this batch deposit the example below)